-Most department stores (e.g. Walmart, Canadian Tire, Zellers), sports stores (e.g. Sports Mart, SportCheck, Play It Again Sports) and figure skating stores (e.g. Esta, Figure Skating Boutique) sell skating equipment in a variety of price and quality ranges.
+Most department, sports and figure skating stores sell skating equipment in a variety of price and quality ranges.
 The choice is yours.

-If you have any questions or concerns regarding equipment for your skater, please speak to the CanSkate Coordinator, someone at the CanSkate table or a Board member.
+If you have any questions or concerns regarding equipment for your skater, please speak to someone at the CanSkate table.